modelscope/agentscope/docs/tutorial/103-example.md

 ## Step1: Prepare Model Configs

 Agent is the basic composition and communication unit in AgentScope.
-To initialize an model-based agent, you need to prepare your configs for avaliable models.
+To initialize a model-based agent, you need to prepare your configs for avaliable models.
 AgentScope supports a variety of APIs for pre-trained models.
 Here is a table outlining the supported APIs and the type of arguments required for each:

 |   Model Usage               | Type Argument in AgentScope     | Supported APIs                                                              |
 | -------------------- | ------------------ |-----------------------------------------------------------------------------|